bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 <!-- theme: info -->
 > #### Note
 > * Be sure to replace `6a35e97b.ngrok.io` with your ngrok HTTPS tunnel URL.
-> * Currently, BigCommerce does not support desination URLs served over custom HTTPS ports.
+> * Currently, BigCommerce does not support destination URLs served over custom HTTPS ports.
 Use the default HTTPS port 443.